jordypereira/learn_testing/docs/README.md

 ### Advantages

-- See errors that happen elsewhere in your code.
+- See errors that happen elsewhere in your code
-- See a specific error when something goes wrong.
+- See a specific error when something goes wrong
-- Integrate into build workflos (Pull requests etc)
+- Integrate into build workflows (Pull requests etc)
 - Write better code

 ### Kind of tests

-- Unit testing: testing one isolated function.
+- Unit testing: testing one isolated function
-- Integration testing: test functions that use each other.
+- Integration testing: test functions that use each other
-- E2E testing: Simulates a user in a headless browser.
+- E2E testing: Simulates a user in a headless browser

 ### Tools needed